 Does it matter?
 Yes, because firms that export are more competitive, and by exporting, they become even more competitive.
 This results in better salaries, better working conditions and greater contribution to domestic growth.

 Should we be concerned?
 Yes, because the underrepresentation of women in international trade is not the result of personal choice.
 In fact, it’s mostly the outcome of gender inequalities and gender-specific constraints that adversely affect women in trade.

 Women entrepreneurs seeking to do business abroad often find themselves at a double disadvantage.
 They face the same obstacles as their domestically focused counterparts, such as unequal access to banking, finance, land and support networks.
 But they also face unique challenges associated with cross-border trade.
 Their companies tend to be smaller — not least because women dedicate more time to non-remunerated family-related activities.
 Border costs and delays weigh more heavily on small companies than on larger competitors.
-Evidence from surveys by the International Trade Centre (ITC) show that women frequently encounter gender-based discrimination when obtaining trade-related paperwork.
+Evidence from surveys by the International Trade Centre (ITC) shows that women frequently encounter gender-based discrimination when obtaining trade-related paperwork.

 Today, almost one billion women are not able to fully participate in the economy.
 These are women, mostly from developing countries, who will be of working age by 2020, but still lack the required education or training to contribute to their national economy.
 Many women simply cannot work because of financial, regulatory, familial, logistical or legal constraints.
 Around 90 percent of the 173 countries examined by the World Bank have at least one law discriminating against women’s participation in the economy.
 When women are not full participants in the economy, they cannot fully benefit from international trade.